pedrojosawczuk/PeachCalculator/README.md

 ## Output

-- Table with the values of equivalent resistance, voltage, current and power in each resistor
+- Table with the values of equivalent resistance, voltages, currents and power in each resistor